How to Build an Outdoor Kitchen: an Overview

 But if you tackle this project, go into it with your eyes open.
 A full-featured outdoor kitchen is a major project that will test your budget, your DIY skills, and your schedule.

 What to Consider Before Building an Outdoor Kitchen

-For your outdoor kitchen, everything you need can be located outside.
-Depending on your budget, the layout of the yard, and your needs, you may choose to install an outdoor sink, countertops, stove and oven, refrigerator, a shelter for the area, and a barbecue grill.
-The scope of your project depends on you.
-Frequent entertaining and large budgets may translate to full-scale outdoor kitchens.
-If you throw the occasional party or barbecue, it is more economical to retain some key items—cabinets, counter, and a cooking area—while putting the pricey, elaborate items on pause, at least for now.
+Budget, the layout of the yard, and your preferred style of outdoor activity will dictate what kind of outdoor kitchen you build.
+Frequent entertaining and large budgets may translate to full-scale outdoor kitchens, with an outdoor sink, countertops, stove and oven, refrigerator, a shelter for the area, and a built-in barbecue grill.
+If you throw just the occasional party or barbecue, it is more economical to retain some key items—cabinets, counter, and a cooking area—while putting the pricey, elaborate items on pause, at least for now.

 Codes and Regulations

 Be sure to speak to your local permitting department about building codes and any related permits.
 Running electrical and gas lines to the outdoor kitchen will usually trigger the permitting process.
-Any structure intended to cover the outdoor kitchen may also require permitting if it meets certain conditions.
-Structures that adjoin the main residence generally will need to be cleared by local building departments.
-Always before digging call 811 or your local utilities damage prevention hotline.
+Any structure intended to cover the outdoor kitchen may also require permitting if it meets certain conditions—such as if they are anchored to the home, or if they require poured foundations.
+Before digging, always call 811 or your local utilities' damage prevention hotline.
 Technicians will visit your property to mark gas, electrical, water, and other vital lines.

 When to Build an Outdoor Kitchen